veewee/happy-helpers/README.md

-# TODO
+# WIP
-This is currently just a play-project to test some functional programming concepts.
+This is currently just a play-project.
 It might evolve some day .. who knows :)